diversity and inclusion

 • Establish key performance indicators (KPIs) to track progress toward DEI goals and regularly report on results.

-• Clearly define consequences for behaviors that violate DEI principles, and ensure that these consequences are consistently enforced.
+• Clearly define consequences for behaviors that violate DEI principles, and make sure that these consequences are consistently enforced.

 • Hold leaders accountable for their role in advancing DEI, including their support, actions, and results.